|

 English equivalent: Don’t spend more money than you have.

-Meaning: This phrase is usually used in relation to someone who has a lot of debt with high interest or doing something that is beyond what their means would allow.
+Meaning: This phrase is usually used relating to someone who has a lot of debt with high interest or doing something that is beyond what their means would allow.

 6. Akıl akıldan üstündür

-Literally: The mind is superior to the mind.
+Literally: The mind is superior to the mind or reason is superior to reason.

 English equivalent: Two heads are better than one.

-Sometimes, something coming from a frustrating source can provide something of high value.
+Sometimes, something coming from a frustrating source can even provide something of high value.
+This is definitely something that is a good life lesson.

 7. Balık etli